 As the sun was shining we decided we really should make the most of the weather and enjoy all the outdoor activities Hatton Adventure Farm has to offer.
-We spotted the JCB Young Driver Zone and Monkey was away!
+We spotted the JCB Young Driver Zone and he was away!
 Any regular reader will know that my son has an obsession with JCB.

 Then we went on a stroll up to the Think Food and Farming Growing Patch and met the pigs at Pig Palace.
-Monkey has been growing his own fruit and veg so we were interested to compare notes!
+He has been growing his own fruit and veg so we were interested to compare notes!

 For 20p, you can pick a small handful of pig food and put it down a ramp into a toy tractor and trailer and then turn a handle for the tractor to reverse down a track and tip its load to the waiting pig.
-Monkey loved doing this and could actually turn the handle all by himself.
+He loved doing this and could actually turn the handle all by himself.